List of British far-right groups (1945–present): Webpages, newspapers and magazines

+Candour

 Candour is a British far-right magazine founded and edited by A.K.
 Chesterton until his death in 1973.

+Spearhead (1964–2005)

 Spearhead was a British far-right magazine edited by John Tyndall until his death in July 2005.
 Founded in 1964 by Tyndall, it was used to voice his grievances against the state of the United Kingdom.
 The magazine has not continued under new editorship, although a new article appeared on the magazine's website in October 2010.

+Redwatch (1992–2019)

-Redwatch is a British website associated with members of the far-right, neo-fascist British People's Party.
+Redwatch was a British website associated with members of the far-right, neo-fascist British People's Party.

+The Light

+The Light is a self-published, monthly British far-right and conspiracy theory newspaper founded by Darren Scott Nesbitt.